CSB-KUL/yMap/README.md

 	—————input———

-A - mutation (tab separated txt "mutated_proteins.txt") file contains proteins common names and mutated residues positions (please following the exact naming convention of input files as in example data, for proper execusion of ymap; see example data))
+A - mutation (tab separated txt "mutated_proteins.txt") file contains proteins common names and mutated residues positions (please following the exact naming convention of input files as in example data, for proper execution of ymap; see example data))

 	———output———(Pre-analysis data needed for ymap execution)